The DUI Breathalyzer & Implied Consent In Washington

 At “The Station”

-How The Prosecutor Uses A Suspension
+How The Prosecutor Uses A Refusal

 If you refuse the breathalyzer, you not only face a longer license suspension, it allows the prosecutor to use it against you at trial.
 The law allows the prosecutor wide latitude to argue to the jury that only a guilty person who knew they would have a high BAC would refuse the test.
 So, while the state may not have evidence of your actual BAC, they still get to use your refusal to sway the jury.
 And, many juries find the argument “only an impaired person would refuse to comply with the rules” to be compelling enough for a guilty verdict.